Earlier in the week, I mentioned that we made foam crowns at Grace's princess birthday party.

 - 12 large pieces of craft foam in various colors

 - A crown template – Because boys and girls were going to make crowns, I selected one that was neither feminine nor masculine.
 I downloaded it, cut it out, and taped the two halves together.
 (Download is no longer available, so you will have to find one on Pinterest.
 Search for “crown template.”)

 The night before the party, I traced the template on each sheet of foam.

 When I had them all traced, Joe and I started cutting them out.
 I wish I'd picked something with more angles and less circles, because it was annoying to cut out all of those circles.

 At the Princess Party

 All the kids had to do at the party was decorate their crowns, and their parents tied elastic to secure them to the kids' heads.
 It was simple and easy!

 Here are the supplies I had available: (Pretend that I took this picture before the kids used half of the supplies, okay?)

-- Foam stickers in a variety of themes – hearts, flowers, animals, ocean creatures
+- Foam stickers in a variety of themes – hearts & stars (These are glittered!), flowers, animals, ocean creatures

 - Googly eyes